NawarMalhis/AFF/README.md

 1. Data name
 2. Optional top comments
 3. Sequence count.
-4. Data annotation format.
+4.	**Data annotation format:** See below.
-5. ID counts
-6. Tag counts
+5.	**ID counts:** See below.
+6.	**Tag counts:** See below.
 7. Optional bottom comments

 The **AFF (Data annotation format)** defines the structure for representing a single annotated protein sequence and consists of three main components:
 - **Header Line:** Starts with a '>' character, followed by the sequence accession and one or more identifier phrases often referencing specialized databases separated by '|'.
 Each identifier phrase consists of the identifier source, the '=' character, and a list of IDs separated by ';'.
 The first identifier phrase with the source 'FASTA' refers to the identifier used by the original fasta file, which is usually the accession.
 - **Amino Acid Sequence:** Provided on the line immediately following the header.
 It uses one-letter amino acid codes (e.g., A, R, N, D) and is limited to a single line.
-- **Annotation Line(s):** One or more lines follow the amino acid sequence, each corresponding to a specific feature.
+- **Annotation Line(s):** One or more lines follow the amino acid sequence, each corresponding to a specific feature or **TAG**.
 These lines must be the same length as the amino acid sequence, with each character aligned to a residue.
 Standard annotation characters include '0' (feature absent), '1' (feature present), and '-' (unknown).
 Additional user-defined characters can also be used to represent other annotations.

+The **ID counts:** count all identifier phrases used.
+In the above AFF file example, 135 out of the 141 total sequences have Pfam IDs, with 108 unique IDs.
+Note that it only considers the first ID of each identifier phrase when computing unique IDs.

+The **Tag counts:** count the three standard annotation characters '0' (feature absent), '1' (feature present), and '-' (unknown) for each annotation TAG.

 ## The data section